Composting in Your Backyard

 Simple and fun composting information for kids (and adults too)!

 Visit a compost demonstration site for hands-on composting techniques and "Let Worms Eat Your Garbage" vermicomposting.
 Compost demonstrations are offered April - October.
-See the 2013 schedule.
+Here is the 2015 schedule.

 How Composting Works